J-DM/Roth-Peranson/README.md

 ## Example

-The test case here is based on the [carms guide](https://www.carms.ca/the-match/how-it-works/) to the matching algorithm.
+The test case here is based on the [Carms guide](https://www.carms.ca/the-match/how-it-works/) to the matching algorithm.
 Print statement have been included as comments if you wish to run a "loud" version of the matching in order to show the search and recursive replacements as they happen.

 ## Notes